DocNow/twarc/README.md

     twarc search '#blacklivesmatter OR #blm to:deray' > tweets.json

-Searching with geolocation requires that you use an additional command line option:
+Twitter attempts to code the language of a tweet, and you can limit your search to a particular language if you want:

+    twarc search '#blacklivesmatter' --lang fr > tweets.json

+You can also search for tweets with a given location, for example tweets mentioning *blacklivesmatter* that are 1 mile from the center of Ferguson,
+Missouri:

-    twarc search blacklivesmatter --geocode 38.7442,-90.3054,1mi
+    twarc search blacklivesmatter --geocode 38.7442,-90.3054,1mi > tweets.json

 If a search query isn't supplied when using `--geocode` you will get all tweets relevant for that location and radius:

-    twarc.py search --geocode 38.7442,-90.3054,1mi
+    twarc.py search --geocode 38.7442,-90.3054,1mi > tweets.json

 ### Filter